Supporting leaders to run events

 - The leader in charge thinks about running a residential event and has an initial discussion with their commissioner.

 - The commissioner forwards forms and additional documents to any relevant advisers.
-For example, the host adviser if the residential is taking place in another county, international adviser if taking place abroad etc.
+For example, if you're travelling to a different county, talk to that county's adviser, or to an international adviser if it's taking place abroad.

 - If the leader has said on their form that they need to work towards a qualification, the commissioner or adviser will assign a mentor.

 - If the advisers are happy with the plans, they'll sign the form and return it to the commissioner.
-If the adviser has concerns, they'll talk to the commissioner about these.
+If the adviser has concerns, they need to talk to the commissioner about these.

-- Once they’re happy, the commissioner confirms approval to move onto the next stage of planning, using advice from the relevant advisers.
+- Once they’re happy, the commissioner confirms approval for the leaders' to move onto the next stage of planning, using advice from the relevant advisers.
 They return the REN form to the leader through GO, or by post or email.

 - The leader in charge completed the next stage of planning and returns the form to the commissioner for further approval as required.

-- Leaders must not carry out an event until they have received the final part two approval from the commissioner.
+- Leaders mustn't carry out an event until they have received the final part two approval from the commissioner.
 This would be considered a serious breach of Girlguiding policy and may result in restriction or removal of membership.